learn-co-students/forms-and-basic-associations-rails-lab-v-000/README.md

 ## Instructions

 The base models, controllers, and seed data have been provided for you, but the associations have not been wired up.
-Artists and genres have many songs.
-Songs belong to both and have many notes.
-Notes belong to songs.

 - Write `app/views/songs/new.html.erb`.
 This form should have:
   - A text input box that sets the song's title.